Towards a theory of dissipative Dark Matter I: the Born limit: Energy-differential cross sections

-In order to prepare for the expression of the energy differential cross-section and to set some of the notation, we begin this section by identifying the dissipative channels associated with each dSIDM model and their relevance in the kinematic regimes under consideration, i.e., NR colliding DM candidates with \textit{long-range} and \textit{short-range mediation}.
+In order to prepare for the expression of the energy-differential cross section and to set some of the notation, we begin this section by identifying the dissipative channels associated with each dSIDM model and their relevance in the kinematic regimes under consideration, i.e., NR colliding DM candidates with \textit{long-range} and \textit{short-range mediation}.
 We then introduce the terminology used throughout this work to distinguish between two distinct emission mechanisms: dipole and quadrupole radiation.
-With these definitions in place, we conclude this section by presenting the expressions for the differential energy cross-sections.
+With these definitions in place, we conclude this section by presenting the expressions for the differential energy cross sections.